ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 * a `unit` value

-When executed, the function begins by unfreezing `seq` (that is, calling `seq ()`) and then pattern matching to look inside the available data.
+When executed, the function begins by unfreezing `seq` (that is, calling `seq ()`) and then pattern matching to look inside the data made available.
 However, this does not happen unless a `unit` parameter is passed to `take`.
 Writing `take 10 seq` does not compute anything.
 It is a partial application and returns a function needing a `unit` to produce a result.